aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/ztp.md

 # Configure management network

-Because we want to be generic, let's configure a DHCP server on NAT gateway to provide fixed DHCP address to your devices.
+Because we want to be generic, let's configure a DHCP server on the NAT gateway to provide a fixed DHCP address to your devices.
 Thus you will be able to get access to them easily.
 To support that, we can leverage `arista.cvp.dhcp_configuration` to install and configure a DHCP server.

 This role requires a set of information related to your own setup:

 For your out of band management network:

-- Subnet your are using to allocate your devices IP
+- Subnet you are using to allocate your device's IP.
-- Name server to send to your DHCP client
+- Name server to send to your DHCP client.
 - Default scope for unknown devices.

-For every devices:
+For every device:

 - EOS device hostname you want to configure.
-- Mac address to use to identify request from your device.
+- Mac address to use to identify a request from your device.
 - IP address to allocate.
 - An optional URI for ZTP registration.

 ## Create an inventory file

-Inventory contains information related to your nat-gateway:
+Inventory contains information related to your NAT-gateway:

 ```yaml
 # inventory.yml